 The entire Oklahoma County region is supported by the Salvation Army.
 Most of the services are provided for the low income or working poor, including people who are faced with an emergency or crisis situation that is beyond their control.
+There may be transportation for the homebound in the city, one time rent help, clothes, and more.
 In addition, the Salvation Army can also provide referrals and information on additional government programs or non-profit resources.
 Assistance offered can include items listed below.

 During the hot summer months in Oklahoma City, the Salvation Army will also try to provide box fans, and maybe even gently used air conditioners, to senior citizens or families with infants ages 6 months or younger.
 In general, beneficiaries of this free fan program will need to have certain medical concerns.

 Food, including free meals, may be distributed.
 The Oklahoma City Salvation Army's Food Pantry provides bags of nonperishable groceries and food to families and seniors in need.
 Meals are also available around lunch or dinner.
 For example, dinner is usually served each evening at 5 p.m. at the Red Shield Kitchen, which is located at 330 SW 4th St. But other locations will also offer free food or serve hot meals.

 Emergency shelter and transitional housing is available.
 Across the region both men's and family lodges are open 365 days per year to provide a warm, safe place to sleep for people in crisis situations, which often includes victims of domestic violence or families that were recently evicted.

 Clothing assistance for work, school, or coats for kids are all offered by the Salvation Army in Oklahoma City.
 Any needy person, regardless of background, can receive clothing assistance and work attire Monday through Friday during normal business hours.
 Another resource is known as "Warmth 4 Winter" program, and this is when KFOR television and the Salvation Army partner together to provide coats to those in need in the community, especially children and teenagers.